dspinellis/greek-vat-data/dotNET/README.md

 vatDetails <username> <passsword> <myVAT> 090283815

 It will display the SOAP message response on screen and will return a VATResult object, containing properties with all the related information.

+PS.
+Code has not been developed with Visual Studio's "Add Service Reference" [tool](https://msdn.microsoft.com/en-us/library/bb628652.aspx) in order to keep the code in a single file.
+This tool allows you to add/update a service reference via the WSDL file and its usage is highly recommended in production projects.